Back to top anchor

 Examples of our commitment to Pacific research

-• Each year, we offer Pacific health professionals the opportunity to undertake research through our Clinical Research Training Fellowships – these enable medical, dental and allied Pacific health professionals to undertake a PhD or equivalent qualification with salary, university fees and research expenses covered for up to four years.
+• Each year, the HRC offers Pacific health professionals the opportunity to undertake research through our Clinical Research Training Fellowships – these enable medical, dental and allied Pacific health professionals to undertake a PhD or equivalent qualification with salary, university fees and research expenses covered for up to four years.

 • In 2018, as part of our first initiative under the Global Alliance for Chronic Diseases (GACD), the HRC and Ministry of Health jointly invested up to $2 million to support research into Māori and Pacific youth with mental health problems.